-Sometimes people face obstacles that challenge their ability to do everyday tasks—cooking a meal, dressing or even work, play or leisure activities—due to a physical injury, cognitive disability or illness.
+Sometimes people face challenges in their ability to do everyday tasks—cooking a meal, getting dressed or even work, play or leisure activities—due to conditions such as physical injury, mental illness or learning disabilities.

-Occupational therapy assistants partner with occupational therapists to help patients meet their goals and return to independence.
+Occupational therapy assistants partner with occupational therapists to help clients engage in the activities—occupations—they value and return to independence.

-If you love helping people in creative ways, want a great start salary and one of the fastest growing jobs in America—occupational therapy assistant may be the perfect fit for you.
+If you love helping people in creative ways, want a great start salary and to work in one of the fastest growing fields in America—occupational therapy assistant may be the perfect fit for you.

 Why become an Occupational Therapy Assistant?

-- It is one of the fastest growing jobs in the country growing by 28 percent over the next 10 years.
+- It is one of the fastest growing jobs in the country, projected to increase by 28 percent over the next 10 years.

-- A chance to work in many different settings including home health, outpatient clinics, skilled nursing facilities and more.
+- A chance to work in many different settings including hospitals, skilled nursing facilities, school systems, community health, wellness programs and more.

 - A fulfilling career with excellent starting pay and job growth.

-At Union College, we believe human beings are created in the image of God to live happy and fulfilling lives.
-That's why we teach our students to treat every patient as more than a case to be solved, but as a unique individual with their own set of beliefs, emotions, desires and struggles.
+At Union College, we believe human beings are created by God to live fulfilling lives.
+We teach our students to treat every client as a unique individual with their own set of beliefs, emotions, desires and struggles.

 Why study at Union College?

-- We employ configurable labs that simulate real-world environments and give our students the opportunity to practice skills before trying them on real patients.
+- We employ configurable labs that simulate real-world environments and give our students the opportunity to practice skills before trying them with clients.

 That means you can be out changing lives and earning real money in just two years.